Do not be surprised if your doctor doesn’t know the term, Leaky Gut (only progressive medical professionals recognize it as a diagnosable condition).

 - Bacillus indicus HU36™, which produces potent, highly bioavailable antioxidants in your gut tract that help stop toxic by-products from damaging the cells in your gut barrier

-- Bacillus clausii, the only strain of probiotic known to resist damage from a variety of common antibiotics (a frequent exacerbator of leaky gut)
+- Bacillus clausii, the only probiotic known to resist damage from a variety of common antibiotics (a frequent exacerbator of leaky gut)

-- Bacillus coagulans, a well-known gut defender that helps reduce uncomfortable GI issues like gas and bloating
+- Bacillus coagulans, a well-known gut defender that helps reduce occasional GI issues like gas and bloating

 Just Thrive Probiotic is proud to be the only retail-available formula that contains all four strains needed to properly address leaky gut.